JonatasAlves9/seed_ui/website/versioned_docs/version-2.3.2/getting_started.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The aim of React Native Elements is to provide an all-in-one UI kit for creating apps in react native.
+The aim of Seed UI is to provide an all-in-one UI kit for creating apps in react native.
 There are many great ui components made by developers all around open source.
-React Native Elements takes the hassle of assembling these packages together by giving you a ready made kit with consistent api and look and feel.
+Seed UI takes the hassle of assembling these packages together by giving you a ready made kit with consistent api and look and feel.

 ## Installation

-Installing React Native Elements depends on your type of react native project.
+Installing Seed UI depends on your type of react native project.

 <div class="toggler">
   <ul role="tablist" >